ahmedtarek26/Gene_Expression_Clustering/README.md

 This project is for educational purposes and distributed under the MIT License.
 See `LICENSE` for more information (to be added).

-## Acknowledgements

-This work builds on lecture material from the Probabilistic Machine Learning course, including EM for mixture models, Bayesian model comparison (BIC) and MCMC diagnostics.
-It is designed to be compatible with a Computational Genomics project, using gene expression data as the application domain.